That Girl (Esthero song): Synopsis

 The music video features Esthero as an alien living in a sealed glass room in the middle of a busy street presumably because she can't breathe air outside.
 She's occasionally visited by a young man she's attracted to (played by Tony Ward) and after dreaming about following him around the city in regular clothing, she decides to leave the room, wearing a clear plastic spacesuit for protection.
 She then walks to a restaurant where she sees the young man chatting with another girl and takes the suit off.
 After passing out off-screen, she wakes in the glass room with her love interest looking at her and smiling before she smiles back.

 Accolades

 The music video was nominated for "Cinematography of the Year" at the 1998 MuchMusic Video Awards, ultimately losing to "Release" by The Tea Party.

 Use in media

-The track was featured in the movie I Still Know What You Did Last Summer.
+The track was featured in the 1998 slasher film I Still Know What You Did Last Summer.